ethereum/ethereum-org-website/src/content/staking/solo/index.md

 <StakingLaunchpadWidget />

 <InfoBanner emoji=":panda:" isWarning>
-<strong>Note for existing stakers:</strong> The Merge is approaching which brings a few changes since staking was launched.
+<strong>Note for existing stakers:</strong> The Merge is approaching, which brings a few changes since staking was launched.
 Make sure you're prepared with the <a href="https://launchpad.ethereum.org/en/merge-readiness">Merge readiness checklist</a> over on the Staking Launchpad.
 </InfoBanner>

 ## What to consider with node and client setup tools {#node-tool-considerations}